BusyBox: Examples

 after /bin/ls is linked to /bin/busybox.
 This works because the first argument passed to a program is the name used for the program call, in this case the argument would be "/bin/ls".
 BusyBox would see that its "name" is "ls" and act like the "ls" program.

 Appliances and reception

 BusyBox is used by several operating systems running on embedded systems and is an essential component of distributions such as OpenWrt, OpenEmbedded (including the Yocto Project) and Buildroot.
 The Sharp Zaurus utilizes BusyBox extensively for ordinary Unix-like tasks performed on the system's shell.

-BusyBox is also an essential component of VMware ESXi, and Alpine Linux, both of which are not embedded distributions.
+BusyBox is also an essential component of VMware ESXi, Tiny Core Linux, SliTaz 5(Rolling), and Alpine Linux, none of which are embedded distributions.

 It is necessary for several root applications on Android and is also preinstalled with some "1 Tap Root" solutions such as Kingo Root.

-Controversy over Toybox

-Toybox was started early 2006 under the GPL-2.0-only license by former BusyBox maintainer Rob Landley as a result of the controversies around GPLv3/GPLv2 discussions.
-At the end of 2011 it was relicensed under the BSD-2-Clause license after the project went dormant.
-In March 2013, it was relicensed again under the 0BSD license.
-On January 11, 2012, Tim Bird, a Sony employee, suggested creating an alternative to BusyBox which would not be under the GNU General Public License.
-He suggested it be based on the dormant Toybox.
-In January 2012 the proposal of creating a BSD licensed alternative to the GPL licensed BusyBox project drew harsh criticism from Matthew Garrett for taking away the only relevant tool for copyright enforcement of the Software Freedom Conservancy group.
-The starter of BusyBox based lawsuits, Rob Landley, responded that this was intentional as he came to the conclusion that the lawsuits resulted not in the hoped for positive outcomes and he wanted to stop them "in whatever way I see fit".